lenville/Ipsum-Image/README.md

 pure javascript placeholder for images in local projects

-just include Ipsum-Image.js to your projects and everything will be done
+just include Ipsum-Image.js in your projects and everything will be done

 [demo here](http://lenville.github.io/Ipsum-Image)